jamesrharwood/thesis/chapters/11_discussion/_gl_developers.md

 Funding.
 Need long term funding to evaluate and revise guidance.
 This new website could help support applications because we solicit feedback.
 Ready-made evidence gatherer to identify areas in need of improvement.

 Long term funding to support service provision.
-E.g. New CONSORT website as an example, they need to pay all costs up front.
+E.g., New CONSORT website as an example, they need to pay all costs up front.

 Equally, could support a shift towards community-driven resources.